Wahgoshig First Nation: Governance

 The Wahgoshig First Nation have a Custom Electoral system of government.
 Elected officials have 4-year terms.
-The current elected officials consists of Chief Joel "Bear" Babin and six Councillors: Dave Morris, Chris Sackaney, Dannah Ellison, Shawna Malette, Joseph Matthews and Paul McKenzie.
+The current elected officials consists of Chief June Black and six Councillors: Dave Morris, Chris Sackaney, Dannah Ellison, Shawna Malette, Joseph Matthews and Paul McKenzie.
 The Chief's term began in April 2016 and the council's term began in June 2016.

 As a signatory to Treaty 9, the First Nation is a member of the Wabun Tribal Council, a Regional Chief's Council who is a member of the Nishnawbe Aski Nation, a Tribal Political Organization representing majority of First Nations in Northern Ontario.
 However, the Wahgoshig First Nation is a political member of the Algonquin Anishinabeg Nation Tribal Council since November 2000, together with other nations which Wahgoshig First Nation maintained strong historical ties.

 There is an on-reserve village that occupies about 25 ha of the 70 ha flat land.
 West of the village, the land becomes undulating and it contains many wet swampy areas—ideal moose habitat.
 Moose, bears, grouse and other game are quite abundant in the area.

 The reserve is served by Highway 101, which provides access to the 5.8 km long reserve road, approximately 50 km east of Matheson, Ontario, within a few miles of the western Quebec border.
 The north end of the reserve meets the south shore of Lake Abitibi, which separates the two provinces.